lastingParadox/ff-site/archive-to-markdown/md/ff2/18-cruisin-for-a-snoozin.md

 _Iris laughs to herself._

-> It looks just like Uncle’s!
+> It looks just like Uncle's!

 **WatchfulDrake** _(08-Sep-18 04:31 PM)_